SwapneelM/DeepHGCal/README.md

 =========

 **Note:** For the standalone version for particle track reconstruction (CMS Tracker), use the branch [tntuples](https://github.com/SwapneelM/DeepHGCal/tree/tntuples) along with its specific [instructions](https://github.com/SwapneelM/DeepHGCal/blob/tntuples/python/standalone-models/INSTRUCTIONS.md).
-For this, you only need the conda environment, [config file](DeepHGCal/python/configs/Jan19cfg.ini), and [the extracted model](DeepHGCal/python/standalone-models/tntuples.py)

 ```
 conda activate deephgcalenv